 A few signs and symptoms point to Sever’s disease, which may affect one or both heels.
 These include:

-- Heel pain during physical exercise, especially activities that require running or jumping
+- heel pain during physical exercise, especially activities that require running or jumping

-- Worsening of pain after exercise
+- worsening of pain after exercise

-- A tendency to tiptoe.
+- a tendency to tiptoe.

 Factors that contribute to Sever’s disease

-Apart from age, other factors that may contribute to developing Sever’s disease include:
+Physical attributes that may contribute to developing Sever’s disease include: